simonsobs/ocs/docs/agents/influxdb_publisher.rst

 Once your InfluxDB container and publisher are configured and running you will need to create an InfluxDB data source in Grafana.
-To do so, we add an InfluxDB data source with the URL ``http://influxdb:8086``, and the Database "ocs_feeds".
+To do so, we add an InfluxDB data source with the URL ``http://influxdb:8086``, and the Database (default "ocs_feeds", but this can be customized in your OCS config file.)
 The Name of the Data Source is up to you, in this example we set it to "OCS Feeds".

 .. note::
-    The "ocs_feeds" database will not exist until the first time the InfluxDB Publisher Agent has successfully connected to the InfluxDB.
+    The "ocs_feeds" database (or whatever you choose to name the database) will not exist until the first time the InfluxDB Publisher Agent has successfully connected to the InfluxDB.

 .. image:: ../_static/grafana_influxdb_data_source.jpg